• Skip to main content

 Summer Vegetable Miso Soup in a bowl

-Tomato has lost its shape and dissolve into the soup.
-That's why this miso soup is slightly sour and perfect for hot summer!
+The tomato has lost its shape and dissolved into the soup.
+That’s why this miso soup is slightly sour and perfect for a hot summer!

 Storage

-If you have leftover, transfer it to a glass storage jar, and keep it in the fridge.
+If you have leftovers, transfer them to a glass storage jar and keep them in the fridge.
 It will last up to 3 days.

 Variations